Planning for settlement day when buying

 If the property is tenanted, be aware that extra time may be needed for the landlord to get the tenant's consent for the inspection.

-Note that standard sale and purchase agreements require rubbish to be removed from the property before settlement but do not specify that the property must be clean.
 If it’s important to you that the property is clean and ready for you to move in, you can include this as a condition in the sale and purchase agreement, for example, by stating that the house is to be commercially cleaned.

 Things to look for in the pre-settlement inspection